 The UN Climate Change Conference

 Last week wrapped up the COP24 in Katowice, Poland (Dec 3-14).
 COP24, which stands for Conference of the Parties, is an international climate change conference organized by the United Nations (UN).
 It’s kind of a big deal!
-Essentially all the countries of the world send in reps and leaders to discuss & coordinate the effort to combat climate change.
+Country representatives and leaders arrive from all over the world to discuss & coordinate the effort to combat climate change.

 These momentous conferences each have the potential to become an incredible milestone.
 The world coming together to work for the common good does sound pretty awesome.
 However, such discussions also face the danger of simply being sidetracked by politics and too many split opinions.

 The end result was kind of a mixed bag.
 There were some wins, but nowhere near the serious and rapid action needed to mitigate the increasing threat of climate change.
 I’ve been closely following the news & developments (with hope and frustration I might add).
 Below, I’ve listed a few key highlights from COP24.

 1. An Awesome Intro by David Attenborough

 Sir David Attenborough kicked off the conference with a moving speech.
 He strongly advocated for the need to act urgently in order to protect all that is threatened by global warming.
 This includes the oceans, wildlife, food crops, and future generations.
 We stand to lose so much from unmitigated carbon emissions, and Attenborough did his best to highlight the need for immediate climate action.
 It was very well put.👌